DougBeney/Big-Collection-Of-Quotes-Categorized/readme.md

 # Enjoy these quotes!

-They're great for implementing in any of your projects
+Use them in any of your projects.